yohanym95/Registration-form/README.md

 # Registration-form

-1.use android and java for this registration form.
+1.use android and java for this registration form app.

-2.Also use Strong Password
+2.Also use Strong Password :

  Strong Password-